 Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Discharge of energy for the purpose of bathymetric analysis into water in the coastal marine area Note: If the activity is not covered by this Rule or does not meet the standards, terms and conditions in this Rule refer to Rule 13 or Rule 14 depending on the Coastal Management Area involved.
-11 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Port Permitted (a) the activity does not have an adverse effect on significant indigenous biodiversity, including those identified in Schedule 4 [Significant indigenous biodiversity]; and (b) the activity does not have a significant adverse effect on the values associated with taonga species identified in Schedule 5 [Taonga species].
+11 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Port Permitted (a) Taranaki Regional Council is informed of the activity at least five working days before the commencement by entering details of the activity at www.trc.govt.nz/informcouncil; and (b) the activity complies with the Marine Mammals Protection (West Coast North Island Sanctuary) Notice 2008.
+Additional standards/terms/conditions in Estuaries Unmodified and Estuaries Modified: (c) the activity does not have an adverse effect on significant indigenous biodiversity, including those identified in Schedule 4 [Significant indigenous biodiversity]; and (d) the activity does not have a significant adverse effect on taonga species identified in Schedule 5 [Taonga species].